IBMStreams/sample.wikirecent/README.md

 To get started, enter the Notebooks section and open the README notebook
 # sample.wikirecent
-## Tutorials of live processing of Wikipedia recent updates feed using ICP4D.
+## Tutorials : live Wikipedia processing using Streams on ICP4D

-### Wikipedia provides a realtime feed of recent updates to it's content.
-#### These tutorials demonstrate processing this live data using ICP4D, processing the data in the following phases:
+### Wiki submitted images extracted for facial and emotion analysis using deep learning models.
+Processing phases :
+- connect to SSE feed for realtime Wikipedia updates

-- Separate 'robot' updates from human updates.
+- drop 'robot' updates
-- extract updates with pertaining to images
+- extract updates pertaining to images
-- analyse extracted images for faces, extract cropped faces
+- locate faces within image using facial analysis then crop
 - score cropped images using emotional analysis

-Resulting in realtime categorization of content submitted to Wikiepedia rendered in Juypter notebooks as illustrated by:
+Resulting in realtime categorization of content submitted to Wikiepedia, rendered in Juypter notebooks as illustrated below:
 ![](icpWiki4.gif)

-This repository contains examples and tutorials of live processing using this feed.
+In the example above the top photo was submitted to Wikipeida, on which a 'Facial Recognizer' located face(s), the UI inscribed a bounding.
+The next row shows confidence level of the located faces, face percentage of the original image, followed by the cropped face.
+Finlly a pie chart that is rendering the results of the 'Facial Emotion Classifier' scoring.

+In the case that no faces were located the subsequent processing is skipped.

 ## Juypter Notebooks extracts - details